AxelFougues/Walker73/README.md

 # In-App Settings

-- WHEEL DIAMETER, in meters, used to calculate wheel RPM, default is 0.57
+- **WHEEL DIAMETER**, in meters, used to calculate wheel RPM, default is 0.57
-- SERIES CELL COUNT, the number of series li-ion cells in the battery, used for voltage level calculation, default is 13S (48V)
+- **SERIES CELL COUNT**, the number of series li-ion cells in the battery, used for voltage level calculation, default is 13S (48V)
-- MIN CHARGE AMP, in amps, while riding the charge current metric will sometimes go above 0, this threshold is the minimum value for W73 to consider the bike as charging (purely visual), default is 2A
+- **MIN CHARGE AMP**, in amps, while riding the charge current metric will sometimes go above 0, this threshold is the minimum value for W73 to consider the bike as charging (purely visual), default is 2A
-- BASE MAX RANGE, in km, the stock range of the bike, used as a reference to calculate battery level and actual range from retrieved range metric, default is 60km
+- **BASE MAX RANGE**, in km, the stock range of the bike, used as a reference to calculate battery level and actual range from retrieved range metric, default is 60km
-- REAL MAX RANGE, in km, the actual range of the bike, used to compensate the range metric for saggy battery, riding conditions, dual battery setups, or custom batteries, default is 60km
+- **REAL MAX RANGE**, in km, the actual range of the bike, used to compensate the range metric for saggy battery, riding conditions, dual battery setups, or custom batteries, default is 60km

-- AUTO CONNECT, if this device is detected while scanning mode it will be automatically selected, this is disabled by SWAP BIKES
+- **AUTO CONNECT**, if this device is detected while scanning mode it will be automatically selected, this is disabled by SWAP BIKES
-- AUTO APPLY, if on: when connecting the last settings used in the app will apply to the bike, if off: the bike's settings will be retrieved to update the app
+- **AUTO APPLY**, if on: when connecting the last settings used in the app will apply to the bike, if off: the bike's settings will be retrieved to update the app
-- USE DEVICE THEME, if on: when the app starts it will use the device's theme setting, if off: the app will use the last used theme
+- **USE DEVICE THEME**, if on: when the app starts it will use the device's theme setting, if off: the app will use the last used theme
-- ADVANCED, stats for nerds
+- **ADVANCED**, stats for nerds

 # Building
 The project is currently on Unity 2021.3.4f1 and is ready to build with the target platform Android.
 - Project settings :